Moroccan Goumier: Between the world wars

+The manpower strength of a Goum during this period was 161 Moroccan Goumiers and 10 French officers and NCOs.

 World War II

 A "Goum" featured in Yank magazine, shown sharpening his bayonet.

-Four Moroccan groups (regimental-sized units, about 12 000 men in total) served with the Allied forces during World War II.
+Four Moroccan groups (regimental-sized units, about 12,000 men in total) served with the Allied forces during World War II.
 They specialised in night raiding operations, and fought against the forces of Fascist Italy and Nazi Germany during 1942–1945.
 Goumier units were also used to man the front lines in mountainous and other rough terrain areas, freeing regular Allied infantry units to operate along more profitable axes of advance.